cabauman/Rx.Net-ReactiveUI-CheatSheet/README.md

 }
 ```

 This one is tricky.
 Disposing of this subscription is a must _if_ developing for a XAML-based platform such as Xamarin.Forms, WPF, or UWP.
-This is because "there's no non-leaky way to observe a dependencyProperty. (quoting Paul Betts)," which is exaclty what the ViewModel property of a ReactiveUserControl is.
+This is because "there's no non-leaky way to observe a dependencyProperty. (quoting Paul Betts)," which is exactly what the ViewModel property of a ReactiveUserControl is.
 However, if you happen to know that your ViewModel won't change for the liftime of the view then you can make ViewModel a normal property, eliminating the need to dispose.
 For a non-XAML platform, such as Xamarin.Android and Xamarin.iOS, there's no need to dispose because you're simply monitoring the property (ViewModel) on the view itself, so the subscription is attaching to PropertyChanged on that view.
 This means the view has a reference to itself and thus, doesn't prevent the it from being garbage collected.

-2) Do dispose
+3) Do dispose

 ```
 public MyViewModel()